shawdm/darrenshaw_org/cv.md

 I contribute most when I'm part of the full scope of a project: from problem, through ideas generation, development and to delivery.
 I'm as happy giving pitches, working with the business, generating ideas or being heads down in code.

 DO I NEED SOMETHING ABOUT HACKDAYS?

-DO I NEED TO INCLUDE SOME FUN STUFF?
-YES!
-1. Phrase most used to describe Darren:
-  Safe pair of hands.

-1. Project you're most proud of working on.
-Meedan

-1. Luxury Item
-Glossy magazines

-1. What has technology industry got right
-Music

-1. What has technology industry got wrong
-Glossy magazines

-1. Guilty Pleasures
-  The OC.
-  Trashy holidays on the beach.

-1. Karioke Standard
-Fresh Prince - Summertime

-1. Missing Talent
- Peter Lindbergh's eye.

 ## Technology
 Javascript, NodeJS, Java, PHP, CSS, Apache Spark, Elasticsearch, DB2, MySQL, Postgres, IBM Watson Machine Learning, IBM Discovery, IBM Conversation, CouchDB/Cloudant, Cloud Foundry, Bluemix, Photoshop, Sketch.